Family Safari Holidays

 Family safari holidays

-“We saw the big-five and so many fascinating smaller animals too, all making their home in the vast African wilderness.
+“We saw the Big Five and so many fascinating smaller animals too, all making their home in the vast African wilderness.
 We learnt how to track the big cats, ate under the stars and made friendships that the children will never forget.
 We wanted an adventurous family experience that our older child would enjoy as well, and our safari went way beyond our hopes and expectations.
 We unanimously voted this our best holiday ever!”

 A safari in Africa provides a fantastically exciting holiday for a family.
 But is it right for you and your family?
 Which country is best suited to a family safari?
 Should you go to East or Southern Africa?
 How long should you spend on safari?
 Will the kids enjoy it?
 Are they old enough?
 Will it be safe?